-- I ensure that my child has a regular routine. - I encourage my child to accept responsibility for his/her actions. - I ensure that my child is in attendance and on time to school each day. - I monitor and promote my child's participation in extracurricular and after school activities.
+- □ Teach and reinforce positive behaviors such as respect for self and others, hard work and responsibility. - □ Ensure that your child has a regular routine. - Encourage your child to accept responsibility for his/her actions. - Ensure that your child is in attendance and on time to school each day. - □ Monitor and promote your child's participation in extracurricular and after-school activities. - □ Monitor your child's television viewing. - □ Reinforce the school's behavioral expectations.